EndlessBeard/Jewells-Of-Wisdom/docs/cardarc-layout.md

 CardArc arranges a set of cards along an arc (half-ellipse) and places a circular logo anchored above the arc.
 The layout is computed from viewport dimensions and a small set of designer-tunable percentages.
 There are two cooperating parts:

 - `computeCardLayout(viewW, viewH, opts)` — pure utility that computes pixel metrics (card width/height, radii, wrapper size, logo size) from viewport dimensions and percentage inputs.
-- `CardArc.jsx` (and `TestCardArc.jsx`) — consumes the computed metrics, measures the wrapper DOM, and places the cards and the logo using absolute positioning inside a center wrapper.
+- `CardArc.jsx` — consumes the computed metrics, measures the wrapper DOM, and places the cards and the logo using absolute positioning inside a center wrapper.

 The runtime supports live adjustments via toolbar controls that write CSS variables on `:root` and dispatch a `layout:update` event so the UI updates immediately.